Student Issues / Attending College

 When you think of the average college student, you probably picture someone 18 to 22 years old balancing their time between classes, the dorm room, and the student center.

 Picture this instead: a 38-year-old single mother who works days at a restaurant, attending classes at night and on her days off.
-Or a military veteran attending classes online with the hopes of starting a new career after completing his service.
+Or a military veteran attending classes online hoping to start a new career after completing his service.
 The truth is that 38% of undergrads are older than 25.
-Over 25% are parents and 58% are working while attending classes.
+Over 25% are parents, and 58% are working while attending classes.

-Students like these are considered “nontraditional” but what exactly does that mean?
-Nontraditional students typically meet one or more
+Students like these are considered “nontraditional,” but what exactly does that mean?
+Nontraditional students

 . . .read more